HTTP Strict Transport Security: Solutions with preload list

 Google Chrome, Mozilla Firefox, and Internet Explorer/Microsoft Edge address this limitation by implementing a "HSTS preloaded list", which is a list that contains known sites supporting HSTS.
 This list is distributed with the browser so that it uses HTTPS for the initial request to the listed sites as well.
 As previously mentioned, these pre-loaded lists cannot scale to cover the entire Web.
 A potential solution might be achieved by using DNS records to declare HSTS Policy, and accessing them securely via DNSSEC, optionally with certificate fingerprints to ensure validity (which requires running a validating resolver to avoid last mile issues).

 Junade Ali has noted that HSTS is ineffective against the use of false domains; by using DNS-based attacks, it is possible for a man-in-the-middle interceptor to serve traffic from an artificial domain which is not on the HSTS Preload list, this can be made possible by DNS Spoofing Attacks, or simply a domain name that misleadingly resembles the real domain name such as www.example.org instead of www.example.com.

 Even with an HSTS preloaded list, HSTS cannot prevent advanced attacks against TLS itself, such as the BEAST or CRIME attacks introduced by Juliano Rizzo and Thai Duong.
 Attacks against TLS itself are orthogonal to HSTS policy enforcement.
 Neither can it protect against attacks on the server - if someone compromises it, it will happily serve any content over TLS.

 Privacy issues

-HSTS can be used to near-indelibly tag visiting browsers with recoverable identifying data (supercookies) which can persist in and out of browser "incognito" privacy modes.
-By creating a web page that makes multiple HTTP requests to selected domains, for example, if twenty browser requests to twenty different domains are used, theoretically over one million visitors can be distinguished (2^{20}) due to the resulting requests arriving via HTTP vs. HTTPS; the latter being the previously recorded binary "bits" established earlier via HSTS headers.
+HSTS can be used to tag visiting browsers with recoverable identifying data which can persist even after clearing cookies.
+The difficulty of deleting the HSTS policy of visited domains is a deliberate decision defined in RFC 6797.
+Because web browsers are required to persistently cache the HSTS policy of previously-visited domains, a webpage that makes multiple HTTP requests to selected domains whose HSTS states are coordinated at page-visit time can fingerprint visitors by observing which requests are upgraded to HTTPS on repeated visits.
+If the owner of the webpage controls twenty different domains for example, and a unique configuration of HSTS states for those domains is generated for each new visitor, theoretically over one million visitors can be distinguished (2^{20}).